-'Staff' refers to all those working for or on behalf of the school, full or part time, temporary or permanent, in either a paid or voluntary capacity.
+Staff refers to all those working for or on behalf of the school, full or part time, temporary or permanent, in either a paid or voluntary capacity.

-'Child' includes everyone under the age of 18.
+Child includes everyone under the age of 18.

-'Parents' refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents.
+Parents refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents and LA corporate parents.